 This peak is not in the book.
 Published August 2019

-Peak 7987 is located north of Big Creek Summit and the Warm Lake Highway.
-Like many Lick Creek peaks the actual summit is formed by a granite boulder which makes the final ascent difficult.
+Peak 7978 is located north of Big Creek Summit and Warm Lake Highway.
+Like many Lick Creek Range peaks, the actual summit is formed by a granite boulder which makes the final ascent difficult.
 USGS Gold Fork Rock

 There are two ways to access this peak.
-The first is from the Warm Lake Highway [(C)(1) page 138] at Big Creek Summit.
+The first is from Warm Lake Highway [(C)(1) on Page 138] at Big Creek Summit.
 A road leads north from the pass and quickly becomes FST-4150.
-Follow this trail north past Peak 7789 to Six Bit Peak’s south ridge.
+Follow this trail north past Peak 7789 to Six Bit Peak’s South Ridge.
 Use the link below to read John Platt’s trip report for this route.

-From the point where FST-4115 and FST-4150 split follow 4150 south through a narrow meadow and then into a larger meadow.
+From the point where FST-4115 and FST-4150 split, follow FST-4150 south through a narrow meadow and then into a larger meadow.
 The tread disappears in this meadow but the trail is routed just as shown on the map.
 Follow the meadow’s left/north side until you find blazes on the trees where the trail reenters the forest.
 From this point, the trail is hard to follow.
 Look for occasional blazes and cairns.
 The trail completely disappears due west of the summit.
-Turn east and climb the western slopes to the summit.
+Turn east and climb the West Slopes to the summit.